-Choosing a variety of whole grain breads, pasta, rice, potatoes, fruits and vegetables ensures these players are not only getting the carbs necessary to perform but essential vitamins, minerals and fiber, which have a slew of important functions.
-In particular, these help to decrease inflammation and support recovery.
-Carbohydrates in the form of sports drinks, gels and other similar products should be limited to game day and practice fueling and not in a players day-to-day eating routine.
+Choosing a variety of whole grain bread, pasta, rice, potatoes, fruits, and vegetables ensures these players are not only getting the carbs necessary to perform but essential vitamins, minerals, and fiber, which have a slew of important functions.
+In particular, this help to decrease inflammation and support recovery.
+Carbohydrates in the form of sports drinks, gels, and other similar products should be limited to game day and practice fueling and not in a player’s day-to-day eating routine.

 Here’s what players should be reaching for:

 Whole Grains: oatmeal, 100% whole wheat bread, whole wheat or corn tortillas, whole wheat pasta, brown rice, and low sugar cereals containing at least 5g of protein per serving